Ethics and Compliance Council Meeting Spring 2019

 For information on our policies around refunds, registration requirements, and complaints, as well as further information about CPE credits, please click here.

-Attendees must reserve their own hotel rooms.
-A special hotel rate of $209.00 (plus tax) has been secured by MAPI for meeting attendees at the Grand Hyatt Atlanta in Buckhead.
+A special rate of $229.00 (plus tax) has been secured by MAPI for meeting attendees staying at the Kimpton Hotel Palomar, Phoenix.
 Click here to make your reservation.
 When booking your reservation, please advise the hotel staff of your expected arrival time.

 The MAPI Ethics & Compliance Council provides a roundtable forum for senior ethics and compliance leaders to share best practices in a vendor-fee roundtable setting.
 Our semiannual meetings focus on roundtable dialogue among peers from leading manufacturers.
 Stay tuned as we develop the agenda for this event.
 To volunteer to present, please contact Marie Lee at email@example.com.

 Who should attend?